 Here is another image to help you understand more the concept.

 The knee over the pedal spindle method is simple and easy.
-But it does not take into account for different body shapes, rider’s flexibility and their pedaling style.
-In my opinion the method is popular because it is coincidental but not functional.
+But it does not take into account different body shapes, rider’s flexibility, and their pedaling style.
+In my opinion, the method is popular because it is coincidental but not functional.